khabouss/scraping-stackoverflow/README.md

 # scraping-stackoverflow
-using bs4 (beautifulsoup) to scrap a web page of stackoverflow
+using bs4 (beautifulsoup) to scrap a web page of stackoverflow and put it in ElasticSearch server the setup.sh will run a docker container with ElasticSearch and output a file containing the results scraped from the page

 # usage
 ````